fortunejs/fortune/README.md

 Note that the primary key `id` is reserved, so there is no need to specify this.
 Links are `id`s that are maintained internally at the application-level by Fortune.js, and are always denormalized so that every link has a back-link.
 What this also means is that changes in a record will affect the links in related records.

 By default, the data is persisted in memory (and IndexedDB for the browser).
 There are adapters for databases such as [MongoDB](https://github.com/fortunejs/fortune-mongodb), [Postgres](https://github.com/fortunejs/fortune-postgres), and [NeDB](https://github.com/fortunejs/fortune-nedb).
+See the [plugins page](http://fortune.js.org/plugins/) for more details.

 Fortune has 4 main methods: `find`, `create`, `update`, & `delete`.
 The method signatures are as follows: